HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Introduction

-On the other hand, test-time scaling methods perform input-specific computing for the alignment goal during inference, through gradient-based approaches \cite{FreeDoM, DyMO, DAS, DNO} or sampling-based approaches \cite{BoN, EpsGreedy}.
-This allows the alignment process to be tailored to each specific requirement, \ie, executing necessary computation to dynamically adjust the denoising trajectory and align the generated outputs with query-specific objectives.
-However, these test-time scaling methods incur the additional computational overhead introduced by gradient calculation and repeated forward sampling.
-Meanwhile, they also suffer from the reward under-optimization, failing to effectively optimize target rewards since the externally injected test-time prior is isolated from the diffusion models' training dynamics.
+Test-time scaling methods, on the other hand, perform input-specific computing for the alignment goal during inference, through gradient-based approaches \cite{FreeDoM, DyMO, DAS, DNO} or sampling-based approaches \cite{BoN, EpsGreedy}.
+This allows the alignment process to be dynamically tailored to each individual query and intermediate denoising state, adjusting the denoising trajectory \cite{FreeDoM, DyMO, TFG} or the initial sampled noise \cite{ReNO, InitNO} to meet query-specific objectives.
+However, these methods incur substantial computational overhead from gradient calculations and repeated forward passes.
+Furthermore, they tend to suffer from reward under-optimization, as externally applied test-time guidance separated from the model's learned dynamics limits effective reward optimization.